 The Real-Time Systems Laboratory (ReTiS Lab) is one of the world's leading research teams in the area of embedded real-time systems, time critical scheduling algorithms, advanced operating systems and adaptive resource management.
 The group is directed by Prof. Giorgio Buttazzo, was established in 1993, and it is currently composed of 30 people, including 5 faculty members, 10 research associates and 15 PhD students.

-The ReTiS group has been involved in many European research projects related to several aspects of real-time computing, including scheduling, operating systems support for embedded systems, design methodology and tools for real-time applications, real-time control software and novel operating systems design for cloud computing and massively parallel and distributed systems.
-ReTiS was also actively involved in the ArtistDesign European Network of Excellence for Embedded Systems Design, leading a cluster on operating systems and networks, including 20 top European universities, SME and research centers.
+The ReTiS group has been involved in many European research projects related to several aspects of real-time computing, including scheduling, operating systems support for embedded systems, design methodology and tools for real-time applications, real-time control software for cloud computing, multicore and heterogeneous platforms with FPGAs.
+The ReTiS Lab has also made important contributions by producing drones for precision agriculture and wearable sensors for telemedicine.

 Current research activities at the ReTiS lab include: